xinyan-wang-stat/605-Final-Project/README.md

 - This contains both raw and cleaned data sets we used in the analysis.

 #### code
-- This contains R scripts for the analysis ranging from reading data, exploratory data analysis, data cleaning, data modeling to model diagnostics as well as script for Shiny app.
+- This contains R scripts for the analysis ranging from reading data, exploratory data analysis, data cleaning, data modeling to model diagnostics.

 #### image
 - This contains images obtained from the code and analysis such as figures, tables, and plots.